lsamman/Dreamliners-Site-Expansion/README.md

 TO-DO
 Soyuz pad in kourou
-Figure out what the heck is going on with the layout at slc-37 with starship
+Figure out what the heck is going on with the layout at slc-37 with starship Mojave Spaceport smaller pads such as rfa and such